 What does “black hat” mean?

-What are some examples of black hat SEO and SMO tactics?
+What are some examples of black hat SEO and SMM tactics?

 Though some black hat strategies may produce positive SEO and SMM results in the short-run, the use of such tactics will eventually lead to penalization, and sometimes even Google Manual Action.
 Here are some examples of black hat techniques to avoid:

 - Unnaturally stuffing your content with an excessive amount of keywords